xxyzz/ostep-hw/49/README.md

     Client 33.03ef requests 1
     136 clients
     ```

+    See chapter 2 of the [NFS Version 3 Protocol Specification](https://tools.ietf.org/html/rfc1813).

 4. You can also look at requests to a given file and determine how files are being accessed.
 For example, is a given file being read or written sequentially?
 Or randomly?
 Look at the details of READ and WRITE requests/replies to compute the answer.